Touch Me (All Night Long): Year-end charts

+Release history

 Other versions

 "Touch Me (All Night Long)" was released in 2004 by electronic dance group Angel City from their debut studio album, Love Me Right.
 The band was formed by Zentveld & Oomen.
 It was the follow-up to the group's 2003 single, "Love Me Right (Oh Sheila)".
 It reached number two on the UK dance charts and number 18 on the UK Singles Chart.
 It shares the chorus from Cathy Dennis's 1991 hit single "Touch Me (All Night Long)", but has different verses.
 "Touch Me (Radio Edit)" was released in 2015 by former singer-songwriter Lauren Ashleigh.
 It never entered any charts but was regularly played on BBC Essex and Kiss FM.

+Samples

+"Touch Me (All Night Long)" was sampled in 2024 in the song "All Night Long" by French DJs Kungs and David Guetta, and British-Ethiopian singer Izzy Bizu.